MohitGoel92/Introduction-to-Machine-Learning-with-Python/README.md

 - Regression: Good to analyse continuous data.
 For example, currency rates, marketing effects, and pricing.
 - Classification: Good to analyse discrete data.
 For example, image recognitiom, medical diagnostics, and whether a product will be bought.

+The Machine Learning Cycle takes the following flow:

+Formulate the problem -> Get data -> Format data -> Explore data -> Perform modelling -> Evaluate the model -> Analyse results -> Deploy model

+One of the most famous and important Machine Learning packages is called Scikit-learn (sklearn).
+Scikit-learn provides the following functions:

+- Regression
+- Classification
+- Clustering
+- Data preparation
+- Model evaluation

+**Note:** The website for Scikit-learn is: https://scikit-learn.org/stable/